Moose Hunting in Alaska

 How much do the registration permits cost?

 Nothing, they're free!
 You will need a driver's license or identification card and an Alaska hunting license to get a registration permit.
-A driver's license or hunter's license is not required for resident hunters under age 16, however you must have either completed a basic hunter ed course or be under the direct immediate supervision of a licensed hunter who is (a) 16 years of age or older and has successfully completed a certified hunter ed course or was born on or before January 1, 1986.
-Hunters 16 or older and born after January 1, 1986 must have successfully completed a Certified Hunter Education course.
-Non-resident hunters under 16 will need an Alaska hunting license, a Certified Hunter Education card and the appropriate tags.
+A hunting license is not required for resident hunters under age 18; however, you must have either completed a basic hunter ed course or be under the direct immediate supervision of a licensed hunter who (a) is 16 years of age or older and has successfully completed a Certified Hunter Ed course, or (b) was born on or before January 1, 1986.
+Hunters who are 16 or older and born after January 1, 1986 must have successfully completed a Certified Hunter Education course.
+Non-resident hunters need an Alaska hunting license and the appropriate tags and registration permits.

 How many registration permits are available?

 There are an unlimited number of permits.
 For the caribou hunts the quota applies to the number of animals taken - not to the number of hunters.